Lauloque/BCom-Toolbox/templates.md

 # Copy another software

 I'd avoid bluntly calling to copy a proprietary software.
-That's potential for troubles, and in the first place it doesn't make a good feature proposal since it assumes that both community members and developers are already familiar with what you refer too, which you can't guarantee.
+That's potential for troubles (see [this post](https://devtalk.blender.org/t/copyright-guidelines-for-devtalk/17331?u=l0lock) for more context on that), and in the first place it doesn't make a good feature proposal since it assumes that both community members and developers are already familiar with what you refer too, which you can't guarantee.

-See [Copyright guidelines for devtalk - Site Feedback - Developer Forum](https://devtalk.blender.org/t/copyright-guidelines-for-devtalk/17331?u=l0lock) for more context on that.

-Apart from potential legal implications, software is built to serve specific needs, making direct comparisons between different types problematic.
-A 3D content creation tool like Blender cannot be optimized to perform like a game engine, replicate the capabilities of painting software, or function as an IDE.
-Such cross-comparisons are limited by the distinct requirements and constraints of each type of software.
+Apart from potential legal implications, software is built to serve specific needs, making direct comparisons between different types problematic. `A 3D content creation tool like Blender cannot be optimized to perform like a game engine, replicate the capabilities of painting software, or function as an IDE.
+Such cross-comparisons are limited by the distinct requirements and constraints of each type of software.`

 And to begin with, we don't really have to "copy" anything or add new systems, we can also just make our current tools better.
 Which is also simpler to implement and maintain.